johnsnowdies/langchain-sql-agent-example/README.md

-# LongChain / LangGraph SQL Agent Demo
+# LangChain / LangGraph SQL Agent Demo

 This repository demonstrates the use of LangChain and LangGraph for SQL query generation, execution and validation.